 All students with a cumulative grade point average of 2.5 or below at the conclusion of their first year of study at ONU Law shall be required to take a bar passage-based course of study.
-Each qualifying student will be required to take

-Constitutional Law 2, Criminal Procedure, and Transition to Practice as well as five of seven courses from a prescribed bar subject list prepared by the director and assistant director of Academic Success as a condition of graduation.
+Each qualifying student will be required to take Constitutional Law 2, Criminal Procedure, and either Practical Analysis, Strategies, and Skills 1 or Practical Analysis, Strategies, and Skills 2, as well as five of seven courses from a prescribed bar subject list prepared by the Office of Academic Success as a condition of graduation.
 This bar subject list will be designed to cover subjects tested on the bar exam of the state selected by the student.